eclipse-vertx/vert.x/core_manual_groovy.md

 This is particularly useful when developing REST-style web applications.

-To do this you simply create an instance of `org.vertx.java.core.http.RouteMatcher` and use it as handler in an HTTP server.
+To do this you simply create an instance of `org.vertx.groovy.core.http.RouteMatcher` and use it as handler in an HTTP server.
 See the chapter on HTTP servers for more information on setting HTTP handlers.
 Here's an example:

     def server = vertx.createHttpServer()